-Care and Support - Your executives and users of all levels will receive ongoing support through the lifecycle of your subscription.
-This support expedites your results, as well as provides training and guidance that promotes rapid payback on your investment.
-The subscription fee also covers all software enhancements and maintenance associated with your subscription type.
+Consulting Resources - The Business Consulting Team will provide your executives and users of all levels with ongoing support through the lifecycle of your subscription.
+This support expedites your results, as well as provides training and guidance that promotes a rapid return on your investment.

-My organization just became a customer, now how do we implement Blackbaud Fundraiser Performance Management?
+My institution just became a customer, now how do we implement Blackbaud Fundraiser Performance Management?

 The implementation process can be broken down into five phases: